-The Chronic Disease Prevention Section of Wake County Human Services provides a set of chronic disease prevention and management services to address obesity, cardiovascular disease, stroke, diabetes, breast and cervical cancer, and tobacco education to at-risk populations and communities experiencing the greatest disparities.
+The Health Promotion Chronic Disease Prevention Section of Wake County Human Services provides a set of chronic disease prevention and management services to address obesity, cardiovascular disease, stroke, diabetes, breast and cervical cancer, and tobacco education to at-risk populations and communities experiencing the greatest disparities.
 Emphasis is placed on uninsured populations and those least likely to access preventative health services.

 Breast and Cervical Cancer Control Program (BCCCP)

-The Wake County Breast and Cervical Cancer Control Program (BCCCP) provides free or low-cost breast and cervical cancer screening and follow-up services to eligible women in Wake County.
-Women are eligible if they are between the ages of
+The Wake County Breast and Cervical Cancer Control Program (BCCCP) provides free or low-cost breast and cervical cancer screenings and/or follow-up services to women in Wake County.
+Women may be eligible if they are between the ages of

 For more information or to schedule an appointment, please call 919-212-9310.

-Wake County WISEWOMAN Project (WWW)
+Wake County WISEWOMAN Project (WW)

-For more information, please call: 919-250-3990.
+For more information, please call 919-250-3990.

-For questions, contact Ronda Sanders at 919-431-4026.
+For questions, contact Jennifer Delcourt at 919-212-8465.